jlwilliamson/ENSM/1_r_scripts/ENSM_magnitude_of_shift_barplots.md

 # Script associated with data wrangling, plots, and figures for Williamson & Witt, ‘Elevational niche-shift migration’.
-This script inclues:
+This script includes:

-*Data wrangling used for basic ENSM calculations *Using data from Table S1 (complete database of ENSM taxa) to generate magnitude of shift bar plots (Figs S4-S5) *Using data from Table S2 (list of taxa that failed to qualify as ENSM) to generate magnitude of shift bar plots (Figure S7) *Code used to make Figure 4, seasonal elevational range and magnitudes of shift for all complete and partial ENSM taxa.
+*Data wrangling used for basic ENSM summary calculations *Using data from Table S1 (complete database of ENSM taxa) to generate magnitude of shift bar plots (Figs S4-S5) *Using data from Table S2 (list of taxa that failed to qualify as ENSM) to generate magnitude of shift bar plots (Figure S7) *Code used to make Figure 4, seasonal elevational range and magnitudes of shift for all complete and partial ENSM taxa.
 Some quick calculations to generate magnitude of elevation shift barplots for the ensmlement (Figs S4-S5) of

 -----